MetaBiom

 • [1.5

-- The abundance of Akkermansia muciniphila, as a key player of #Propionate production, is associated with the richness of the gut microbiota in patients with #Breast cancer]
+- The abundance of Akkermansia muciniphila, as a key player of #Propionate production, is associated with the richness of the gut microbiota in patients with #Breast cancer

-• [1.6] [#Hypertension] [#Vitamin B1 (Thiamin)
+• [1.6] [#Hypertension] [#Thiamin

 - A. muciniphila > vitamin B1 productio > may influence blood pressure.